CAT CLINIC INFORMATION AND CONSENT FORM

 - You have enrolled your cat in our Farm Cat Spay/Neuter clinic voluntarily and understand that this program does not offer preanesthetic bloodwork, iv catheters and fluid therapy, or postoperative pain medication beyond 72 hours postop.
 The intention of this program is to spay and neuter farm cats for population control.
 This program is not intended for house cats or pet cats.
 Females have abdominal surgery to remove ovaries and uterus; males have testicles removed.

 - We will have adult and student volunteers assisting with these procedures.
-DVMs and RVTs will be administering anesthesia and DVMs will be performing surgery.
+DVMs and RVTs will be administering anesthesia and DVMs or DVM students will be performing surgery.

-- Preanesthetic bloodwork can identify congential or acquired anemia, liver and kidney disease which, if present, could put your cat at greatly increased risk during and after anesthesia for an adverse or fatal event.
-We do not offer preanesthetic bloodwork.
+- Preanesthetic bloodwork can identify congential or acquired disease which, if present, would put your cat at greatly increased risk during and after anesthesia for an adverse or fatal event.
+We do not offer pre-anesthetic bloodwork.

 - Your cat can potentially be exposed to infectious diseases at the clinic.
 If your cat is not vaccinated they are at risk.